bukolaotes/Lita-Capstone-Project-2-customer-segmentation-Analysis-for-subcription-service/README.md

 3. Behavioral: Segmentation by subscription duration and revenue to understand customer engagement and value.

+## Exploratory Data Analysis (EDA)

+o retrieve the total number of customers from each region.

+o find the most popular subscription type by the number of customers.

+o find customers who canceled their subscription within 6 months.

+o calculate the average subscription duration for all customers.

+o find customers with subscriptions longer than 12 months.

+o calculate total revenue by subscription type.

+o find the top 3 regions by subscription cancellations.

+o find the total number of active and canceled subscriptions.

 ## Analysis and Results
 ### Number of customers by subscription pattern, year and region